Bedrooms 3, Sleeps 6, Ratings 1 9.7/10

 You must visit Limoges, the capital of the Limousin region and of course, famous World-wide for it's porcelain manufacturing.
 There are factory shops and porcelain museums to see.
 The Gothic cathedral is a must-see, and there is a great monthly brocante (car boot sale) in the medieval streets surrounding the cathedral.
 There is a sight-seeing train too.
 Also not to be missed are the botanical gardens near the cathedral.

-We can recommend several places to eat, with a very reasonably-priced set lunch menu at around €12 including wine and coffee.
+We can recommend several places to eat, with a very reasonably-priced set lunch menu, in nearby St Sulpice les Feuilles, at around €12 including wine and coffee.
+For a very nice meal, and not at all expensive, we can recommend L'Epanaoui de St Leger, a 5 minute drive from the cottage.
+Home cooked, freshly prepared, good service.
 Or you can order an authentic French meal from a neighbour, who prepares freshly-made dishes in his catering kitchen to take out.

 In season, the campsite at nearby Lac de Mondon, Cromac, offers a lovely outdoor pool with slide, a great little poolside bar restaurant, pedaloes on the lake, tennis and frequent night markets, barbecues and other activities.
 There is live entertainment most weekends during the season.
 There are excellent walks alongside the river Benaize, through medieval forest.